andaistvan/visualpoi/plugins/robo-gallery/readme.txt

 You can use any standard file type in our gallery: png, jpg, jpeg, gif

+**Is it possible to use HTML in gallery image description ?**

+Yes, you can use HTML tags inside gallery image description field

+**Is it possible to customize gallery image caption ?**

+In gallery settings you can find gallery images manager where you can change settings of every gallery image, one of the option it's caption of the gallery image

 **How to generate shortcode for Wordpress page, post or widget?**

 First of all you can copy shortcode inside gallery settings , in separate shortcode block.
 Another way generate shortcode directly in post or page edit mode.
 You can find wizard button on top of content editor